bbarrows89/bbarrows89/README.md

 </h1>

 <p align='center'>
-  I currently work for Okta on the advocacy team for Okta Workflows and reside in Seattle, WA.
+  I currently work for Okta as a Senior Technical Account Manager and reside in Seattle, WA.
 </p>